wenxuanjun/boring-website/README.md

 You will get the `dist` folder.
 Upload it to your server.

-Run this command if you feel like to debug it.
+Run this command if you feel like debuging it.

 ```
 yarn serve